 Content 2nd hour: We will brain storm about project ideas and form project groups (4 members per group).
 Please prepare before Lecture 2 by thinking of topics that you would like to work with in your projects.
-Some food for thought is found in the document "Suggested topics for LCA projects in AG2800"(found in Canvas).

 NOTE: If you miss this lecture, you need to contact the course coordinator ASAP in order to make sure that you join a project group!!!
 Project groups start working already during the first week of the course.